shnam7/gulp-build-manager/README.md

 # gulp-build-manager
 modular gulp build manager using using babel/es6

-Gulp Build Manager is a tool enabling fast gulp task creation with simple configuration.
+Gulp Build Manager enables gulp task to be created or customized easily and quickly by using simple configurations, but with more flexiility leveraging javascript.
-The configuration is described in a JavaScript file supporting babel/es6, so users can have much flexibility in handling config settings.

 ## Example